 You’ve found the right desk height, but you’re not done quite yet.
 Your computer setup is just as important.
 To avoid discomfort, make sure the screen is at eye level.
 You may need to use a monitor stand to lift it.
 Then, tilt the monitor upwards so that you don’t have to strain your neck.
 Your neck should always be neutral.

 Laptops are little bit different.
 They’re meant to be used on a lap, not a desk, so you have to make some other adjustments.
 If you want to use a laptop with your standing desk, get a separate keyboard and mouse.
 You’ll also need to use an angled laptop stand to position the screen at eye level.

 Get to Work

 Now that you know how to use your standing desk, you’ll be able to reap all the benefits.
 When you’re up on your feet and feeling comfortable, you’ll be able to power through the workday with ease.
-Don’t have a standing desk yet?
+Don’t have one yet?
 Visit Twin Star Home to see our full assortment of products for home and office.